Norwegian Traditional Easter Food

 Norwegians celebrate Easter with chickens and eggs, quite unlike the Easter Bunny tradition in the U.S. Eggs are considered a symbol of rebirth, whereas chickens a symbol of fertility, and both are symbols of Easter in Norway.
-Look forward to digging in egg-based dishes in Oslo.
-You can eat soft boiled eggs or have them in open face sandwiches.
+Look forward to digging into egg-based dishes in Oslo.
+One can eat soft boiled eggs or have them in open-face sandwiches.
 Also, try the special curdled (scrambled) eggs called “eggerøre”.

 Easter is a time to relish the most popular chocolate - Kvikk Lunsj.
 Created in 1937, the chocolate makes a perfect Easter delicacy.